 Are the skies about to get a whole lot busier?
-OAG explores the emerging world of electric vertical take-off and landing aircraft.
+OAG explores the emerging world of Electrical Vertical Take-Off and Landing vehicles (eVOTL, or VTOL aircrafts for short)

 What are eVTOL aircraft?

-In terms of technology, recent years have seen major improvements in the performance of electric cars as part of the need to move away from fossil fuels.
-Improved battery technology has been a major factor in mainstreaming electric vehicles and making them a viable alternative to petrol and diesel cars.
+Recent years have seen major improvements in the performance of electric cars, with the benefits of electric vehicles and aircrafts a driving force in the development of both technologies.
+Improved battery technology has been a major factor in mainstreaming electric vehicles and eVTOL aircrafts, making them a viable alternative to petrol and diesel cars.
 Alternative fuels, such as hydrogen fuel cells, have also made progress and are now being considered for aviation, although their commercial use is still some way off.
-The technological advances are now being applied to vehicles that can fly.

-Drones are another area of technology which have developed rapidly in recent years, with both civilian and military applications, and point to a future in which highly manoeuvrable air-based vehicles could be remotely operated from the ground.
-Their use has spurred consideration of how airspace can be shared between different types of user, rather than simply being the preserve of civilian and military aviation and efforts are underway to create rules to allow for sharing airspace.
-Drone technology leads to questions about why aircraft need to be piloted and are there alternative models to how we fly aircraft today.
+Drones, another area of technology which have developed rapidly in recent years, have also played a part in spurring the development of VTOL aircrafts.
+The onset of drone technology pointed towards a future in which highly maneuverable air-based vehicles could be remotely operated from the ground, and their use has spurred consideration of how airspace can be shared between different types of users, rather than simply being the preserve of civilian or

 Another area of technology which is relevant to the development of eVTOLS is artificial intelligence (AI), potentially enabling autonomous piloting.
 Today, AI is a common feature in cars, drawing on data from sensors to improve the driving experience, decision-making and control systems.

 The final factor contributing to the interest in eVTOLs is the way buying habits are changing.
 The likes of Amazon and Uber have transformed the way consumers purchase items, bringing the just-in-time model of manufacturing to the shopper and delivering products and services direct to the consumer in a timely way.
-The prospect of an environmentally friendly Uber-style on-demand air taxi has great appeal even if it still sounds as if it has come straight form a sci-fi movie.
+The prospect of an environmentally friendly Uber-style on-demand air taxi is an enticing benefit, even if it still sounds as if it has come straight from a sci-fi movie.

-It’s relatively easy to see eVTOL aircrafts used as an air taxi, a cross between a taxi and a plane.
-Typically, these journeys would be relatively short and most likely in urban areas.
-Terms such as Advanced Air Mobility (AAM) and Urban Air Mobility (UAM) refer to this use.
+It’s relatively easy to imagine a future where eVTOL aircrafts are used as an air taxi, a cross between a taxi and a plane. eVTOL aircrafts could be used for journeys that are relatively short, most likely in urban areas.

 In many ways, helicopters were originally expected to provide this type of service but they have proved too noisy for routine urban use.
-With its electric power source, eVTOLs will be a much quieter alternative and we should expect to see some helicopter use replaced by eVTOLs.
+With its electric power source, eVTOL aircrafts have the benefit of being a quieter alternative, and thus could ultimately replace helicopters in the future.

 Helicopters are often used for medical emergencies, getting people injured in remote areas to hospital quickly or transporting people to hospital where road congestion means travel by air is faster and preferable.
 Again, these applications could easily be transferred to eVTOL aircrafts in time.

-Another area where electrical vertical take-off and landing aircraft could be disruptive is in cargo services, both delivering goods direct to customers, transporting goods in areas of the world where road infrastructure is poor and operating urban night time services, perhaps complementary to daytime passenger services due to the lack of noise associated with them.
+Another area where VTOL aircrafts could be disruptive is in cargo services, both delivering goods direct to customers, transporting goods in areas of the world where road infrastructure is poor and operating urban night time services, perhaps complementary to daytime passenger services due to the lack of noise associated with them.

 Where does this leave commercial aviation?
-Will eVTOLs be a competitive threat?
-Will they have the sort of flight range more typically associated with commercial aviation?
+Will VTOL aircrafts be a competitive threat?
+Are major airlines investing in the technology to get ahead of a future competitor?
+Will VTOL aircrafts have the sort of flight range more typically associated with commercial aviation?
 Or will they be a complementary service, integrated into the airline offering and shuttling passengers between their homes and the airport?

-While eVTOLs have many selling points – the prospect of net-zero flying, the fact that they could be used in built up areas, and their potential to avoid the need for expensive pilots – there are obstacles.
+While VTOL aircrafts have many benefits – the prospect of net-zero flying, the fact that they could be used in built up areas, and their potential to avoid the need for expensive pilots – there are obstacles to the technologies widespread development and implementation.

-Not least is the issue of the rules and regulations about shared airspace.
+Not least are the regulatory hurdles surrounding the usage of shared airspace.
 While some regulators are working on this there remains a long way to go.
-Then there is the certification process for the vehicles and the difficulty of knowing what is required to certify a new technology as safe.
-Part of the delay in achieving autonomous eVTOLs will be the need to establish consumer confidence in the technology and the certification process, rather than the technology itself.
+The certification process for the aircrafts themselves is its own regulatory challenge, especially given the difficulty of knowing what is required to certify a new technology as safe.
+Part of the delay in achieving autonomous eVTOL aircrafts will be the need to establish consumer confidence in the technology and the certification process, rather than the technology itself.

-Then there is the infrastructure required.
-In the short term, airports and helipads may be the obvious platforms to operate services to and from, but in time it is possible to envisage a range of convenient and purpose built locations to pick up an air taxi from.
+Another significant challenge is the infrastructure required to bring eVTOL aircrafts to the masses.
+In the short term, airports and helipads may be the obvious platforms to operate services to and from, but in time it is possible to envisage a range of convenient and purpose built locations to pick up an electric air taxi from.

 Opportunities for Commercial Aviation